 August is said to be the start of the beekeeping year because it’s when your winter preparations begin.
-The more care taken in Autumn, the more likely you are still to have bees the following Spring!
+The more care taken in Autumn, the more likely you are to still have bees the following Spring!

 One thing’s for sure, the natural cycle of the honey bee colony and more particularly, the weather, dictates the precise schedule of work throughout the year.
 So let’s start at the very beginning…